rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

   <img src ="/images/coffee-bootstrap.gif">
 </figure>

-First we can prepare our html file to render the posts then we can use our template manager to make the content reactive..
+First we can prepare our HTML file to render the posts then we can use our template manager to make the content reactive..

 {% highlight html %}